What is an Energy Performance Certificate (EPC)?

 Do I need an EPC?

 An EPC is required for buildings that are to be sold, rented or built in England, Wales and Northern Ireland.
 The EPC must be commissioned before the property is put on the market and it must be available to be shown to prospective buyers or tenants if requested.
+Bear in mind that those given 10 years ago will now need to be updated.

 There are, however, buildings that do not require an EPC, including: